John O'Sullivan (footballer, born 2006)

-John O'Riley-O'Sullivan (born 29 January 2006) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club Drogheda United, on loan from Shamrock Rovers.
+John O'Riley-O'Sullivan (born 29 January 2006) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club Shamrock Rovers.

 Career

 Youth career

 Ringsend man O'Sullivan began playing schoolboy football with local club Cambridge Boys, before moving to Cherry Orchard and then in 2019 he joined the academy of League of Ireland club Shamrock Rovers, playing for their under-13 side in his first year, then moving up to their under-15s in 2021 and training with the first team during pre-season of 2022, before playing for the club's under-17 and under-20 teams.

 Shamrock Rovers

 On 13 March 2023, O'Sullivan made his senior debut for Shamrock Rovers in a 2–1 loss away to Bray Wanderers in a Leinster Senior Cup tie at the Carlisle Grounds.
 He made his league debut for the club on 29 April 2024, replacing Daniel Cleary from the bench in a 4–0 win over Drogheda United at Tallaght Stadium.